lynnpepin/reso/README.md

 # Reso
 ![Reso logo](https://gitlab.com/lynnpepin/reso/-/raw/master/reso_logo.gif)

-Reso is a low-level circuit design language and simulator, inspired by Redstone and Wireworld.
+Reso is a low-level circuit design language and simulator, inspired by projects like Redstone, Conway's Game of Life, and Wireworld.

+**What is Reso?**

+ * Reso is a digital logic circuit graphical programming language!
+ * Reso is a digital logic circuit simulator.
+ * Reso program outputs other Reso programs.
+ * Reso is *not* a cellular automata, despite similarities.
+ * Reso is *not* useful or good yet, but I hope you can still have fun with it.

-An input program is a circuit (perhaps described using an image).
+An input program is a circuit described by a (bitmap) image.
 When a Reso program is ran through the Reso simulator, it outputs another valid Reso program!
 Things get interesting when you iterate this process.

 While the simulator acts like a pure function, for performance reasons, it maintains state between iterations.